mixflame/js2cs/README.md

 * Limited by PEG.js's ability to read your syntax.
 You may (will) have to refactor it to use this tool.

-* No support for LabelledStatement. (label: statement) Used with break label; (doesn't seem like a huge problem to me. never seen this used.)
+* No support for LabelledStatement.
+Only used with BreakStatement (break) which is not used in Coffee.

-* Untested and probably broken in many ways.
+* Untested.
+Not symbol-for-symbol, token-for-token.

 * For Statements are turned into While statements in Coffee because Coffee's For is one-way to JavaScript (can't be translated back to that.)

 * Comma operator (,) compiles to \n.
 Not supported in CoffeeScript.

-* Might mess up near RegularExpressionLiteral in chained FunctionCall sometimes.
-(PEGjs bug?)

 * Postfix expression like ++i is not handled yet.

 * Else if is NOT supported by the PEGjs grammar.
 You can use if { stuff; } else { if() { stuff; } }.

 * No one line if statements.
-Ever.
-Don't try it.
-You must have a block or you will not be indented by the indenter.

 --
 Jonathan Silverman ("jsilver")